castellanorob/sequelizedBurger/README.md

-# sequelizedBurger
+# burger
-An iteration of the Burger app using Sequelize as the ORM.
+Full stack app using ORMs to modify a MySQL database